(Pacific Towboat and Salvage Co., Dillingham Corporation, Saltchuk Resources Inc.)

 Founded in 1950, as a partnership between Ernest A. Judd and Ed V. Turner.
 Two southern California vessel operators.
 The company grew to include construction of tugs at the company's yard located Long Beach, California.

-In the late 1970's Pacific Towboat and Salvage was acquired by the Dillingham Corporation of Honolulu, Hawaii.
-As part of a restructuring in 1986, along with all other Dillingham maritime transportation operations, the company was placed under the Foss Maritime umbrella.
+In the late 1970's, the Pacific Towboat and Salvage Company was acquired by the Dillingham Corporation of Honolulu, Hawaii.

-In 1987, Foss Maritime and its subsidiaries were acquired by Saltchuk Resources Incorporated of Seattle, Washington.
+In 1987, the Foss Maritime Company, and its subsidiaries were acquired by Saltchuk Resources Incorporated of Seattle, Washington.

-By 1992, the Pacific Towboat and Salvage brand was phased out of use, with all company markings being replaced by those of Foss Maritime.
+By 1992, the Pacific Towboat and Salvage brand was phased out of use.
+With all company markings being replaced by the Foss Maritime Company logo.